pollfish/docs/terms/researcher.md

 **2.1**  Researcher hereby represents, warrants and undertakes that it will:

-(a) comply with the GDPR with regard to processing of the Shared Personal Data comprising of Personal Data of EU and Swiss Citizens and, if located in the US, be (i) Privacy Shield Certified or (ii) provide the same level of Protection as the Privacy Shield Principles accessible at [https://www.privacyshield.gov/eu-us-framework](https://www.privacyshield.gov/eu-us-framework).
-At any case, if.
+(a) comply with the GDPR with regard to processing of the Shared Personal Data comprising of Personal Data of EU and Swiss Citizens.
 If located outside the EU, Researcher shall comply with the **Standard contractual clauses for the transfer of personal data from the Community to third countries (controller to controller transfers) incorporated as Exhibit A (including Appendixes thereof) in this Controller to Controller Agreement.**

 (b) comply with all further Personal Data Protection Legislation applicable to Researcher&#39;s business.